tc39/proposal-temporal/docs/instant.md

 **Returns:** a `Temporal.Duration` representing the difference between `instant` and `other`.

-This method computes the difference between the two times represented by `instant` and `other`, optionally rounds it, and returns it as a `Temporal.Duration` object.
+This method computes the difference between the two exact times represented by `instant` and `other`, optionally rounds it, and returns it as a `Temporal.Duration` object.
 If `other` is later than `instant` then the resulting duration will be negative.

 The `largestUnit` option controls how the resulting duration is expressed.